jzuras/Skill-Packager/README.md

 - ✅ **Detailed error messages** - Clear feedback when validation fails
 - ✅ **Compatible with both old and modern PowerShell** - Works with `powershell.exe` and `pwsh`

+> **Note:** This repository also includes `generate-totalskills.cs`, a utility script for generating skills manifests for non-Claude Code agents.
+See [Skills Manifest Generator](#skills-manifest-generator) for details.

 ## Installation

 ### For Claude Code CLI Users